Below are some examples of projects listed by type of activity or need expressed by clients.

 Client: Social Sciences and Humanities Research Council (SSHRC)

-Description: The Canada Research Chairs Program (CRCP) is a Tri-Agency program that aims to strengthen Canadian research performance in universities, as well as their affiliated institutes and hospitals, in order to position Canada amongst the world leaders in research.
+Description of project: The Canada Research Chairs Program (CRCP) is a Tri-Agency program that aims to strengthen Canadian research performance in universities, as well as their affiliated institutes and hospitals, in order to position Canada amongst the world leaders in research.
 Science-Metrix was mandated to perform the tenth-year evaluation of the CRCP; part of this evaluation involves performing a bibliometric assessment of research funded by the program.
-The present bibliometric assessment is only one of the multiple lines of evidence that are used to address the following question pertaining to the program’s success:
+The present bibliometric assessment is only one of the multiple lines of evidence that are used to address the following questions pertaining to the program’s success:

 - What has been the CRCP’s contribution to the capacity of universities to produce new knowledge?